HalcyonGray/Photo-Album-Project/README.txt

 This README will guide the user through the program

 STARTUP:
--Before you start the program, run the setup.py file first.
+*Note: Please be aware that a installation of Python must be installed to run this program -Before you start the program, run the setup.exe file first.
 This will install the Python packages needed to run the software.
--Once the setup file is run, go ahead and run the adminuserlogin.py -The program will start up and open a small window
+-Once the setup file is run, go ahead and run the Start.exe -The program will start up and open a small window called Photo Album Creation Tool

 ADMIN LOGIN
 Adding Photos to the database: